sirnicolaz/stackmob-ruby/README.md

     heroku run rake stackmob:deploy

 This rake task will inform the StackMob servers that you have deployed a new version of your application as well as update any information that may be needed to proxy requests to your application.

+## Running your Application Locally in Development

+The railtie provided with this gem adds a simple oauth provider into the middleware stack.
+When making requests to your Rails or Sinatra application while its running locally you can either use the oauth gem, installed as a dependency to this one, with your public/private development keys in `config/stackmob.yml` or add the line `no_oauth: true` under the development section of the same config file.
+Adding the `no_oauth: true` line to `config/stackmob.yml` will only prevent verification of oauth keys locally.
+It will not turn off the middleware in production even if the option is specified under the production section of the config file.

 ## Contributing to stackmob-heroku